ptrjst/flashcards/Git.md

 or if you want to be fancy:

 	git log --pretty=short --graph --all master..name-of-branch

+### List all branches already merged into master

+	git branch --all --merged master

 ### List all branches not merged into master